mindkin/hourfleet/docs/index.md

 * [First steps](youprovide.html).
 The things that your business needs to get sorted before your car sharing business can operate properly
 * [Your own landing page(s)](yoursite.html).
 The integration between your own landing pages Hourfleet tenancy.
 * [Configuring your tenancy](youconfigure.html).
 There is lots to customize.
 Here is what you can configure to make your car sharing network unique.
-* [What You Gonna Get](inthebox.html).
-Lists the assets that are provided for you when you signup for an Hourfleet license.
 * [Notifications](notifications.html).
 Manage your email and SMS notification content
 * [Insurance](insurance.html).
 Supporting your insurance provider
 * [Integrations](integrations.html).
 Learn about the third-party platform that Hourfleet integrates with.
 Currently only [Stripe](http://stripe.com) is mandatory.